 On race days and at other busy times mooring may need to be restricted and notices will be posted to this effect.

 Boats on club moorings may not display ‘For Sale’ signs, ‘For Charter’ signs or any commercial advertising.
 Boats may not operate ANY commercial activities such as but not restricted to charter operations or Airbnb from the club premises.

-All Members' yachts must observe the correct flag etiquette whilst on club premises.
+All members’ yachts must observe the correct flag etiquette whilst on club premises.

 There are a number of club tenders available for members' use, equipped with a pair of rowlocks and oars.
 When not in use the oars and rowlocks should be stowed in a seamanlike manner and not left in their sockets.
 Tenders should be returned to their normal position immediately after use and never left on moorings when the yacht is absent without good reason.
 Please look after the tenders, and report any damage or deficiency to the bosuns immediately.

-The Club Launch is a free service is provided for members with river moorings and for visitors and members who have berthed on the East Pontoon.
+The Club Launch is a free service provided for members with river moorings and for visitors and members who have berthed on the East Pontoon.
 The operational

 area for the launch is river moorings from the mouth of the river to south of Mercury.
-The launch will not normally pick up or deliver to marinas connected to the shore.
+The launch will NOT normally pick up or deliver to marinas or pontoons connected to the shore.
 During Club events and regattas priority will be given to participants/competitors.
 Prior booking of a pick up or collection is not normally supported.

 The launch operates at the following times:

 Summer (1st April to 30th September):Monday to Thursday 0800 – 1800

 Friday to Sunday 0800 – 2000

 Winter (1st October to 31st March):